tetrateio/workshop-101/00-env-access/README.md

 3. Kubernetes via kubectl

 ## Accessing TSB Via Web Browser
 TSB can be accessed in a browser at: [https://visa.poc-tsb.azure.tetrate.com/admin/login](https://visa.poc-tsb.azure.tetrate.com/admin/login)  You will utilize an Azure AD account that has been provisioned for you.
 By selecting `Log In With OICD` you will be redirected to Azure to authenticate.
 Utilize the username/password that has been provided to you.
-It should be in the form of `<FIRST_INITIAL><LAST_NAME>@tetratepoc.onmicrosoft.com`

 ![Base Diagram](../docs/00-tsb-ui.png)